 Achievement of defined expectations is conveyed through risk registers that document and communicate risk decisions.
 Risk assessment results and risk response actions at the system level are reflected in CSRRs.
 As CSRRs from multiple systems are collated and provided to higher level business managers at the organization level, those managers can evaluate results and refine risk tolerance criteria to optimize value delivery, resource utilization, and risk.
-The enterprise level aggregation of all of the various CSRRs enables senior leaders to monitor risk response
+The enterprise level aggregation of all of the various CSRRs enables senior leaders to monitor risk response considering the expectations set.
+Fig. 2 illustrates the tight coupling of ERM, where

-7 NISTIR 8286 supports the OMB Circular A-123 definition of risk appetite as "the broad-based amount of risk an organization is willing to accept in pursuit of its mission/vision.
+7 IR 8286 supports the OMB Circular A-123 definition of risk appetite as "the broad-based amount of risk an organization is willing to accept in pursuit of its mission/vision.
 It is established by the organization's most senior level leadership and serves as the guidepost to set strategy and select objectives."
-[2]
+[5]